Eir-Rithsen/Task-Tracker/README.md

 #### List all tasks that are in progress
 ---

-## He1re are some constraints to guide the implementation:
+## Here are some constraints to guide the implementation:

 #### You can use any programming language to build this project.
 #### Use positional arguments in command line to accept user inputs.